ThreeDotsLabs/watermill/_examples/real-world-examples/exactly-once-delivery-counter/README.md

 # Exactly-once delivery counter

-IS exactly-once delivery impossible?
+Is exactly-once delivery impossible?
 Well, it depends a lot on the definition of exactly-once delivery.
 When we will assume that we want to avoid the situation when a message is delivered more than once when our broker or worker died -- it's possible.
 I'll say more, it's even possible with Watermill!

 ![](./at-least-once-delivery.jpg)
+*At-least once delivery*

 They are just two constraints:
 1. you need to use Pub/Sub implementation that does support exactly-once delivery (only [MySQL/PostgreSQL](https://github.com/ThreeDotsLabs/watermill-sql) for now),